-Singapore Business Valuation Calculator | How To Value A Business?
+How To Value A Business?

 Singapore Business Valuation Calculator

-Business valuation is a process of determining the economically true and fair market value of a business.
 A business value can be estimated based on revenue multiple, EBITDA multiple, Price-to-Earnings multiple, Dividend Yield and Discounted Cash Flow.
-The business valuation process can be time-consuming and complicated, but with our functional business valuation calculator, valuating a business can be simple too!
+The business valuation process can be time-consuming and complicated, but with our functional business valuation calculator, valuating valuing a business can be simple too!

 Revenue Multiple

-Valuation of business can be based on revenue and multiples of revenue is available for most firms and one of the most popular multiples used across industries as it is often difficult to manipulate revenue figures.
-The standard revenue multiple is 2 times, whereas revenue multiple is about 3 times for fast growing businesses and high growth technology companies.
 Even though multiples of revenue are simple-to-use metrics of company value, there are limitations as a generic revenue multiple does not define a practice’s value and can be a poor indicator of value – two companies with the same revenue can have a large difference in their operations.
-Nonetheless, revenue multiple is very relevant especially when a company has negative EBITDA which in turn means that EBITDA multiple is no longer relevant to use.
-For your information, new startups in the internet and e-commerce business sectors will generally have negative EBITDA in their initial years – recommended to use revenue multiple instead for such cases.
+However, the revenue multiple becomes highly relevant, especially when a company has a negative EBITDA, making the EBITDA multiple less applicable.
+New startups on the internet and e-commerce business sectors will generally have negative EBITDA in their initial years – hence it is recommended to use revenue multiple instead for such cases.

 EBITDA Multiple

-EBITDA can be another starting point for determining business valuation and is one of the most regularly used multiples cum valuation tool.
-EBITDA or Earnings Before Interest, Tax, Depreciation, and Amortization is the net income derived from operations before non-cash expenses, income taxes, and interest expense.
-It reflects the profitability and is indicative of the financial position of the company, prior to uncontrollable or non-operational expenses.
+EBITDA can be another starting point for determining business valuation and is one of the most regularly used multiples cum valuation tools.
+EBITDA or Earnings Before Interest, Tax, Depreciation, and Amortization is the net income derived from operations before non-cash expenses, income taxes, and interest expenses.
+It reflects the profitability and is indicative of the financial position of the company prior to uncontrollable or non-operational expenses.
 The default EBITDA multiple is 10 - commonly interpreted as healthy by business analysts and investors.
 It is often in the range of 6 times to 15 times.
 It acts as a proxy for free cash flows.

 Price-to-Earnings Multiple

 P/E multiple (also known as Price-to-Earnings multiple) is another well-known business valuation metric, and is also sometimes referred to as the price multiple.
-In short, it takes into consideration the current market price per share in the numerator and earnings per share in the denominator.
+It takes into consideration the current market price per share in the numerator and earnings per share in the denominator.
 It reflects how much investors are willing to pay per dollar of earnings.
 Generally, a high P/E ratio indicates that investors are expecting higher business growth rate.
 The current average market P/E multiple is roughly 20 to 25 times (by default, 20 times), and the multiple usually ranges from 12 times to 30 times.

 Dividend Yield

-Dividend yield can be used to value a business, but is a lesser-known valuation method that has proven to be reasonably effective.
+Dividend yield can be used to value a business but is a lesser-known valuation method that has proven to be reasonably effective.
 It reflects the relationship between the dividend and the share price.
-This approach is more appropriate to minority investors in a company because minorities receive dividends and have no access to earnings.
+This approach is more appropriate for minority investors in a company because minorities receive dividends and have no access to earnings.
 Dividend yield analysis works best with companies that have a meaningful yield of roughly 2% or greater than or equivalent to the market yield.
 The average market dividend yield is around 4%.
 However, this is only an estimated value and varies depending on the different industries.
 For companies with stable business models with no significant change over time, dividend yields tend to revert to the mean.

 Discounted Cash Flow